jgege/UNI-CSCU9V5/CSCU9V5.md

   - number of queues
   - scheduling algorithms for each queue
   - method used to determine when to upgrade a process
-  - method used to teremine when to demote a process
+  - method used to terminate when to demote a process
   - method used to determine which queue a process will enter when the process needs service

   ![](images/multilevel_feedback_queue.png)

   ### Java thread scheduling

-  - JVM uses a preemtpive, priority-based scheduling algorithm
+  - JVM uses a preemptive, priority-based scheduling algorithm
   - FIFO queue is used if there are multiple threads with the same priority
   - JVM schedules a thread to run when
     - the currently running thread exits the runnable state